NoelC15/ConvMod/README.md

 conversation as the list of speakers identified and how long each one spoke as well as a pie chart displaying the percentage of speaking time each speaker had.

 ## Installation

+Android Studio is required to run and use app.

 First clone this project from this repository downloading the zip or use the command: